gowondesigns/comforter/README.md

 {~} Comforter
 ========

-A RESTful PHP micro-framework for developing web applications and APIs.
+A RESTful PHP micro-framework for web applications and APIs.

 ## Requirements